-You’ve made a decision that you know is right: after thinking through pros and cons, and examining your options, you’ve decided it’s time to leave your job.
-Once you’ve decided it’s time to leave, it’s time to prepare for that inevitable question from your next potential employer: why did you leave your previous job?
+You’ve made a decision that you know is right: after thinking through the pros and cons, and examining your options, you’ve decided it’s time to leave your job.
+Once you’ve decided it’s time to go, it’s time to prepare for that inevitable question from your next potential employer: why did you leave your previous job?

 When you answer that question, for a start, it’s important not to dwell too much on the past when you answer the question.
 State your reason, then focus on the positive and the future, looking forward to what you want in a new opportunity, rather than getting lost in reasons why your last job didn’t work out.

 It can be a challenge to articulate why you left the previous role, or you may be uncertain about how honest you should be.
 Here is a list of reasons that are perfectly understandable for why you want to leave.
 The video explains seven reasons: